DaudAhmad0303/guide-from-generating-ssh-key-to-deploying-spring-bot-app/README.md

 sudo useradd -s /bin/false -g tomcat -d /opt/tomcat tomcat
 ```
 #### 4. Download `tomcat`
 We need to download the tomcat `tar.gz` file from official website of [Apache Tomcat](https://tomcat.apache.org/download-90.cgi) and copy the link of core _**tar.gz**_ file under the Binary Distributions section.
 We can use `curl` command or `wget` to download the file.
-Since, we wouldn't need the file after extraction, so we'll move to the `/tmp` directory of the user.
+Since, we wouldn't need the file after extraction, so we'll go to the `/tmp` directory of the user and download it there.
 ```
 cd /tmp
 ```